 Shares vs. Assets

 - Deposits mint shares to the recipient.
-Shares track ownership of the vault.
+Shares track ownership of the account.

 - Withdrawals burn shares and return the want asset using